 - Qualifying widow(er) with dependent child.

-Determining which filing status to use, and whether to file jointly or separately, depends on a number of different factors.
-First and foremost, your marital status on the last day of December dictates your marital status for tax purposes for the entire year.
-Consequently, if your divorce is not final, you may choose to file joint tax returns, married filing separately, or, under certain circumstances, filing as a single person.
+Determining which filing status to use depends on many different factors.
+First, your marital status on the last day of December dictates your marital status for tax purposes for the entire year.
+If your divorce was finalized on or before December 31, then you cannot file jointly.

 A qualified family law attorney is an invaluable investment in your future.
-Attorney Eric C. Cheshire has been practicing family law for more than 29 years.
-Contact our office at 561-655-8844 to discuss your tax concerns related to your divorce today.
+Attorney Eric C. Cheshire represents families across Florida.
+Contact our office at 561-655-8844 to discuss your taxes and divorce concerns today.